Astral-Nihal/nutri_mealo/README.md

 # Nutri Mealo

 **Nutri Mealo** is a cross-platform mobile application developed using Flutter.
-It aims to help users manage their nutritional intake by providing features such as meal tracking, nutritional analysis, and personalized meal recommendations.
+It is designed to help users manage their nutritional intake effectively by offering features such as meal tracking, nutritional analysis, and personalized meal recommendations.

+---

 ## Table of Contents